kyleniemeyer/PySPOD/JOSS/paper.md

 help anticipate scenarios that would not otherwise be predictable.

-Within this context, dynamical systems theory, complemented with recent advances in machine learning and data mining tools, is achieving tremendous advances in our ability to acquire actionable information from complex data.
-Singular-value decomposition based tools, in particular, are a promising area that is gaining popularity, due to its links to reduced order modeling and dynamical systems.
-Also, these tools can be used in the context of machine learning as additional inputs to the learning architecture, thereby augmenting the dataset and possibly helping in the interpretability of the results.
+Within this context, dynamical systems theory, complemented with recent developments in machine learning and data mining tools, is achieving tremendous advances in our ability to acquire actionable information from complex data.
+Singular-value decomposition based techniques, in particular, are a promising area that is gaining popularity, due to their links to reduced order modeling and dynamical systems.
+Also, these techniques can be used in the context of machine learning as additional inputs to the learning architecture, thereby augmenting the dataset and possibly helping in the interpretability of the results.